Igigog/anomaly-modding-book/src/tutorials/models/creating-dynamic-model.md

-# Creating a dynamic model
+# Dynamic Object Setup in Blender

 ___